LIKE WHAT YOU SEE? CALL OR EMAIL ME FOR MORE INFORMATION or TO PURCHASING ANY OF THESE GREAT ITEMS.

 Shown here is an early folk pottery monkey jug with a single spout and a small hole in the top for a vent.
 The large strap handle is very solid and placed well across the top.
 This piece has a dark brown glaze with tan-green highlights on top with the bottom being unglazed.
 No cracks but lots of staining and rubs on the surface.
-This monkey jug was found in Clanton many years ago in this condition.
 The jug is 12 inches tall and 7 inches in diameter.
 Lots of character in this piece.
 The green felt is not there to hide anything and was on the jug when received.
 We decided to leave the piece as found.
 PRICE $400

 NORMAN SMITH PIG CASSEROLE OR COOKIE JAR.
 RARE!

 This Norman Smith pig is unsigned but unmistakably made by the Bibb County Alabama folk potter.
 We also have the original lid.
 Although it has chips, this top is a great find as most have been broken or misplaced.
 Mr. Smith’s tops are notorious for not fitting tightly.
 I have heard this pig called a casserole and a cookie jar.
 Some have even called them planters when they are found without the top.
 The piece measures 8 1/2 inches long and 6 1/2 inches tall.
 Super cool piggy.
 PRICE $250